tulimid1/tulimid1.github.io/research.md

 ### 2023

-**Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2023, March 8). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Lightning Talk].
+**Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2023, March 8). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Podium Presentation].
 College of Health Sciences Research Day, University of Delaware.

 **Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2023, March 8). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Poster session].
+College of Health Sciences Research Day, University of Delaware.

+Austin, D. S., Dixon, M., Hoh, J. E., **Tulimieri, D. T.**, Cashaback, J. G., Semrau, J. A. (2023, March 8).
+[Using a computerized tablet device to understand spatial precision and movement time of the uppper limbs in individuals who have had a stroke.]() [Poster session].
 College of Health Sciences Research Day, University of Delaware.

 ### 2022